-Sarah Hollowell is a graduate of Alpha (2009/2010) who works in a university office by day and writes books by night.
-Her debut YA contemporary fantasy novel, A Dark and Starless Forest, will come out Fall 2021.
+Sarah Hollowell is a graduate of Alpha (2009/2010).
+Her debut YA contemporary fantasy novel, A Dark and Starless Forest, releases 9/4/21.
 Her work has appeared on The NoSleep Podcast, Fireside Magazine, Huffington Post, and in The (Other) F Word: A Celebration of the Fat and the Fierce.
-She has two cats, and spends a lot of her non-writing time listening to podcasts and replaying the same five video games.
+She has two cats, listens to too many podcasts, and repeatedly makes the mistake of watching horror movies alone at night.

 Andrew Keahey is a blogger, horror analyst, and fiction writer from Austin, Texas whose work has been featured in Afropunk and The Black Youth Project.
 His current focus is on short stories while also working on his first full-length novel.